qbead/qbeadWebsite/content/book/progpatterns.md

 int resulting_number = max(sqrt(number_a-1) * 2, min(number_b, 2));
 ```

 # Creating your own functions

 A large part of programming is creating your own functions and building
-interesting, complex and useful functions out of small simple functions.
+interesting, complex, and useful functions out of small simple functions.
 Here we
 give an example of how to write your own function that takes two numbers, $x$ and $y$,
 and returns their average, $\frac{x+y}{2}$.
 We will name the function `avg`.
 Let us first write